lich-uct/molpher-lib/molpher-lib/docs/source/usage/glossary.rst

         ..  todo:: document

     morphing parameters
-        A set of restrictions and rules the `exploration tree` follows when it performs its function.
+        A set of restrictions and rules the `exploration tree` follows when certain actions are carried out on it.

+    non-producing molecule
+        A molecule that have not generated any morphs that would be closer to the trget than itself.